 Top three foundational steps to building a data and digital analytics culture

-1. Understanding the difference between Data Science (Business Intelligence) vs Digital Analytics for CEOs
+1. Understanding the difference between Data Science (Business Intelligence) vs Digital Analytics

 Data scientists design and construct new processes for data modeling and production using prototypes, algorithms, predictive models, and custom analysis.